Hard Disk 20: Features

 The Hard Disk 20 (or HD20, as it was known colloquially) contains a 20 MB 3.5" Rodime hard disk which provides over 50 times the data storage of the stock 400 kB disk drive.
 At the time when the average file size was around 10-20 kB and due to the vast number of those files the HD20 can contain, Apple's original Macintosh File System, which does not allow for directories, made organizing those files unwieldy.
 Therefore, Apple introduced it with a new System and Finder update which include the Hierarchical File System allowing the user to better organize files on such a large volume.
 As a result, only the Macintosh 512K can access it; the original Macintosh 128K does not have enough RAM to load the new file system.
-In fact, even for the Macintosh 512K to use the drive, it requires an additional file in the System Folder on a special startup disk which adds additional code into memory during startup.
+While the Macintosh 512K can use the drive, it cannot use it as a startup disk; it requires an additional file in the System Folder on a floppy disk known as the Hard Disk 20 Startup disk which adds additional code into memory during startup.
 A startup routine also allows the Mac to check for the presence of a System file on the Hard Disk, switch over to it and eject the startup disk.
 The HD20 cannot be used as a startup disk directly without first loading the code from the floppy disk drive.
-With the release of the Macintosh Plus and the Macintosh 512Ke, both containing the upgraded 128 kB ROM which contains the additional code, the HD20 can finally be used alone as a startup disk.
+With the release of the Macintosh Plus and the Macintosh 512Ke, both containing the upgraded 128 kB ROM which contains the additional code, the HD20 can be used alone as a startup disk.

 While other hard drives were available on the market, Apple's HD20 was generally preferred because it uses the high-speed floppy disk port, whereas third-party drives use the lower-speed Serial Port.
 While the floppy port was not initially supposed to be used this way, making creative use of the port allows the HD20 to achieve much higher transfer rates than products limited to the serial ports.
 With few exceptions, this along with complete compatibility with the new Hierarchical File System, gave Apple an instant edge over the competition.
 In addition, the HD20 saves desk space.
 It fits underneath the computer in same footprint, elevating it 3 inches.

+HD20 is also compatible with Macintosh SE, but not Macintosh SE/30 despite the latter's external drive port, because SE/30's ROM does not support the hard drive.